Secret of Evermore

 Genre: Action Role-Playing

 Some games run into an issue that comes down to an association of success.
 Sometimes, this comes down to association by a company’s prior success.
 It can be chalked up to similar games coming out at the same time, as well.
-Even similarities in name can bring about comparisons that can help or hinder a game’s impressions.
+Even similarities in the name can bring about comparisons that can help or hinder a game’s impressions.

 Secret of Evermore pretty much succumbs to a triumvirate of these things.